ChopperLee2011/graphql-api-diff/README.md

-# graphql-api-diff [Under Development]
+# graphql-api-diff

-    a cli tool to generate schema file from GraphQL endpoint, and compare it with former version.
+    a tool to generate schema file from GraphQL endpoint, and compare it with former version.

 ## Features